rene00/hack-aws-free-tier/README.md

 # What?

-Terraform AWS states which make use of the [Free Tier](https://aws.amazon.com/free/).
+Terraform AWS configs which make use of the [Free Tier](https://aws.amazon.com/free/).